Last Updated on

 Wiki tells us that a recipe for the Champagne Cocktailappears in Jerry Thomas’ Bon Vivant’s Companion (1862), though this version omits the brandy or cognac.
 There are also versions in a number of cookery books and cocktail manuals around that period – even Mrs Beeton had her own Champagne Cocktail recipe which included brandy, sugar and borage.
 She happily wrote that it was ‘suitable for picnics, balls, wedding, and other festive occasions. ‘

 Did you know that in the case of wine, size really does matter.

 ‘A magnum is the perfect size for 2 gentlemen to share over lunch…especially if one of them isn’t drinking’.

-But more than that, with sparkling wines made using methode traditionnelle (the way champagne and top quality sparkling wines are made), there’s a real benefit to the magnum format.
+But more than that, with sparkling wines made using methode traditionnelle (the way all champagne and many top-quality sparkling wines are made) there’s a real benefit to the magnum format.
 For a start, the bottles are still hand riddled (the turning process to make the lees or yeast settle) because the mechanisation can’t cope with larger bottle formats.
-Secondly, many wine specialists believe that The Magnum bottle will produce a superior champagne because the lees and the air at the top of the bottle comes in contact with less of the wine.
+Secondly, many wine specialists believe that The Magnum bottle will produce superior champagne because the lees and the air at the top of the bottle comes in contact with less of the wine.